 J. Goods was born and raised in Austin, TX and embodies everything that is cool about this town of just under one million people, 999,000 of which are involved in music in some way.
 Unlike Houston and Dallas, Austin is not limited by any one sound, and J. Goods is not content to limit himself either.

-A deft MC, who has been making music since the 6th grade when he started out as a percussionist in the school band, a position he stayed in throughout his school years, J. Goods sound combines real hip-hop lyricism with a party vibe and EDM beats, a new style of electronic dance music currently being popularized by artists like A-Trak, Flosstradamus and Steve Aoki.
+A deft MC, who has been making music since the 6th grade when he started out as a percussionist in the school band, a position he stayed in throughout his school years, J. Goods sound combines real hip-hop lyricism with a party vibe and EDM beats, a new style of electronic dance music currently being popularized by artists like A-Trak, Flosstradamus and Diplo.

 His breakout single, “Get Filthy” was produced by Austin’s own Shawn Dell and features legendary Dallas MC, and co-host of the Ricky Smiley Morning Show, Headkrack.
 It’s a real party anthem that is getting attention like no other single from Austin before it, in the streets and overseas in India of all places.

 “This is crazy,” J. Goods is about to drop a bomb, “But MTV India and Axe Shower Gel teamed up to introduce Axe to India and they used ‘Get Filthy’ and built their whole campaign around my song.
 We dropped our video online and all of a sudden we started getting comments like ‘This is the Axe Shower Gel India Anthem!’
 When we made the deal we had no idea that it would be that big over there.”

 A little Googling and J. Goods and his folks at Action Figures Music, a company based in Austin and helmed by Shawn Dell, found a full length video, similar in style to the video they had dropped, promoting Axe Shower Gel and using his entire song, as opposed to just a simple snippet in a commercial.